vektort13/AntiOS/README.md

 Run `python.exe generate_fingerprint.py --help` for available options.

-If you are not comfortable with the command-line, simply start the batch file "START.bat" with Administrator privileges
+If you are not comfortable with the command-line, simply start the batch file `START.bat` with Administrator privileges

 List of changed identificators: